Cancellations and Refunds

 - During second week of classes 60%

 - During or after fifth week of classes 0%

 (The 1st week starts on the first day of a term; the 2nd week begins 7 days later, etc.)

-During the two-week cancellation period for each six-week session of the split third term, tuition and housing credits will be given according to the following schedule:
+During the two-week cancellation period for each six-week session of the split summer term, tuition credits will be given according to the following schedule: